What is the most a person can sue for in Alpine County Small Claims Court?

 What is Small Claims Court?

 Small Claims Court is a special court whose purpose is to handle cases an efficient, inexpensive fashion.
 The rules for small claims court cases in Alpine County are the same for any county in California.
 These rules are meant to be simpler than a regular civil case so that a non-lawyer can understand and represent himself or herself in court.
-The party who files the action or claim is known as the plaintiff.
+The person who files the lawsuit or action is called the plaintiff.
 The Defendant is the person or business that is being sued.
 In small claims court cases in California, neither party is allowed to have a lawyer represent you at the hearing.
-Each party is allowed to consult with an attorney before the hearing to answer questions and discuss the case.
+However, you are able to consult and speak with an attorney before or after the small claims court hearing.

 Types of Alpine County Small Claims Court Cases